Some GOP members are beginning to test party loyalty to Trump - ExBulletin

 He said the candidates, who often privately acknowledge the election was fair, were clearly courting the former president by expressing skepticism about the 2020 election.

-John Shimkus, a Republican and former congressman from Illinois, said it’s easy for “armchair quarterbacks” who aren’t on the ballot to judge candidates doing what they can to win their primaries.
+John Shimkus, a Republican and former congressman from Illinois, said it’s easy for quarterbacks who aren’t on the ballot to judge candidates doing what they can to win their primaries. .

 The risk, however, is clear in the Arizona Senate race.
 In a year favoring Republicans, the state should be a relatively workable recovery and some party members are keen for Ducey to enter the race against Democratic incumbent Mark Kelly.
 But Trump’s repeated attacks on Ducey, who has refused to support campaign plots, could make it difficult for him to win a GOP primary.

-Many Republicans still blame Trump for the party’s loss of Georgia’s two Senate elections in 2021, arguing that he depressed turnout by insisting the election would be rigged, denying them control of the Senate.
+Many Republicans still blame Trump for the parties’ loss of Georgia’s two Senate elections in 2021, arguing that he depressed turnout by undermining confidence in the electoral system, denying them control of the Senate.
 (Trump has argued that further investigation is the only way to inspire confidence in future elections.)

 Still, DeRose said he’s not worried the issue will drive down turnout, despite what happened in Georgia.